 2) The appeal shall be made online stating the reason(s) for appeal together with any supporting documents.

 3) Upon receipt of the appeal, the assessor shall be notified of the appeal and be asked to consider the reason(s) or opinion(s) of the learner/trainee.
 The EV, support team, assessor and IV will meet to discuss issues.
-All minutes and discussion will be completed within the system
+All minutes and discussions will be completed within the system.

 4) The support team shall write within 7 working days to inform the Examination Board of any findings and decision to adjust the assessment results, if any.
-Otherwise, the support team and assessor shall confirm maintaining his/her original assessment.
+Otherwise, the support team and assessor shall confirm maintaining his/her original assessment result.

 6) The Examination Board shall decide on the appeal within 3 weeks of the receipt of the appeal document.

 This policy will be reviewed every 12 months by the Quality Nominee.